MCStreetguy/fusion-debugger/README.md

 ### Configuration

 The plugin comes with minimal configuration options available.
 These are listed below for reference.
-All options are lacking the package name prefix for better readability, prepend them with `MCStreetguy.FusionDebugger.` when you want to modify them.

 #### `fusionFilePathPatterns`